dachou/dachou.github.io/_posts/2018-09-28-cloud-service-models.md

 ## 2008: Birth of Azure

 At the time of this writing, it is almost 10 years since the initial announcement of Microsoft Azure (at the time named "Windows Azure"), [by Ray Ozzie at the Microsoft Professional Developers Conference 2008](https://channel9.msdn.com/Blogs/pdc2008/KYN01) (PDC08) in Los Angeles on October 27, 2008.
-If you recall, at the time this is something mostly inconceivable that Microsoft would do.
+If you recall, at that time this is something mostly inconceivable that Microsoft would do.
 Afterall, only the cool kids on the block, Amazon and Google, seemed to be interested in cloud computing; plus take into account of the observation that a subscription-based revenue model potentially cannibalizes many of Microsoft's existing license-based products.

 After the announcement, there was an incredible amount of interest in the community to learn about Azure.
 According to my notes, I alone had more than 300 meetings with organizations of all sizes in a 6-month period following the announcement.